The capability crisis is already here: a wake-up call for workforce leaders

 • Digitalization in manufacturing brings both opportunities and challenges.
 Especially in workforce adaptation.

 • Diminishing job prospects for university students due to technological advancements need solutions.
-Retraining and a focus on emerging fields are critical.
+Building new capabilities and a focus on emerging fields are critical.

 40,000 feet in the air, I realized.
-We are not heading toward a skills crisis.
+We are not heading toward a capability crisis.
 We are already in it.

 AI has been described by many as more transformative than electricity or the birth of the internet.
-It's having sweeping socioeconomic impacts before people even know of its existence.
+It's having sweeping socioeconomic impacts.
+Before people even know of its existence.
 The technology advances at an unprecedented rate.
-Combined with existing global workforce challenges and skill shortages, this has propelled us into a full-blown crisis.
+Combined with existing global workforce challenges and capability shortages, this has propelled us into a full-blown crisis.
 We've sleepwalked into a new era of work.
 Automation has been moving at lightspeed in the background.
-And our collective response has been more discussion than tangible change.
+Our collective response has been more discussion than tangible change.

 I found myself wondering about the people on this plane.
 How many would be affected?
 What would it mean for them and their families?